-More than 20 distinguished architects, planners, scientists and philosophers from 14 countries are participating in an International Symposium dealing with the problems of evaluation and design of the urban environment, which will take place at The Museum of Modern Art on January 8-9, 1972, under the auspices of the International Council of the Museum of Modern Art and with the co-sponsorship of the Brionvega Corporation of Italy.
-Among those coming to New York for the occasion are the French sociologists Henri Lefebvre and Alain Touraine, the French philosopher Michel Foucault, the English architectural critic Martin Pawley, the Mexican poet Octavio Paz, the Argentine design theorist and educator Tomas Maldonado, the Italian critic Umberto Eco.
-Americans participating include, among others, the linguist Roman Jakobson of Harvard and M.I.T., the political scientist Rexford Guy Tugwell, the architect Christopher Alexander, the mathematical biologist and theorist of general systems Anatol Rapoport.
+Problems of evaluating and designing the urban environment will be discussed by a distinguished group of architects, planners, scientists and philosophers from 14 countries at an International Symposium at The Museum of Modern Art, January 8 and 9, 1972.

+From France the sociologists Henri Lefevre and Alain Touraine and the philosopher Michel Foucault are attending.
+The English architectural critic Martin Pawley, and the English philosopher Donald Dworkin, Professor of Jurisprudence at Oxford University, are participating as well as the Mexican poet Octavio Paz, and the Italian critic Umberto Eco.
+Americans participating include, among others, the political scientist Rexford Guy Tugwell, the architect Christopher Alexander, and the mathematical biologist and theorist of general systems Anatol Rapoport.

-The Symposium is part of a study directed by Emilio Ambasz, Curator of Design, The Museum of Modern Art, and it is planned to explore the possibility of establishing in the United States a new type of institution centered around the task of evaluating and designing the man-made environment.
-The Museum of Modern Art and the Institute of Architecture and Urban Studies, on an initial grant from the Graham Foundation, have undertaken this project as a critical and prospective inquiry into the relation of man to the natural and the socio-cultural environment.
-Entitled "Institutions for a Post-Technological Society - the Universitas Project," it questions the adequacy of prevailing modes of thought and existing institutions to deal with the problems of the man-made milieu, and it examines the idea of an experimental university in which a broad domain of inquiries would be integrated toward developing modes of thought and action which are better suited to dealing with those problems.
+The Symposium is part of a study directed by Emilio Ambasz, Curator of Design, The Museum of Modern Art, exploring the possibility of establishing in the United States a new type of institution centered around the task of evaluating and designing the manmade environment.
+The Museum of Modern Art and the Institute of Architecture and Urban Studies, on an initial grant from the Graham Foundation, have undertaken this project as a critical and prospective inquiry into the relation of man to the natural and the sociocultural environment.

+Entitled "Institutions for a Post-Technological Society -- the Universitas Project," it questions the adequacy of prevailing modes of thought and existing institutions to deal with the problems of the man-made milieu, and examines the idea of an experimental university in which a broad domain of inquiries would be integrated toward developing modes of thought and action which are better suited to dealing with those problems.